ros2/ros2_documentation/source/How-To-Guides/Migrating-from-ROS1/Migrating-Python-Package-Example.rst

     [install]
     install_scripts=$base/lib/talker_py

-You still need to define the executables to be installed.
+You'll need to use the ``console_scripts`` entry point to define the executables to be installed.
-Use the ``console_scripts`` entry point to do this.
 Each entry has the format ``executable_name = some.module:function``.
 The first part specifies the name of the executable to create.
 The second part specifies the function that should be run when the executable starts.